DreamEcho100/lognmaze/A To Do List.md

 ## To dos

-- Changing the intro in screen sizes smaller than 700px. [ ]

 - Adding a to do list (optional). [ ]

 - Adding a title to a links. [ ]

-- Adding a limit to news description and read more. [ ]

-- Changing "Reading More ->" to an icon + "Full Article". [ ]

 - [ ]